Policy, rules, and procedures

 - Persons cited for violations of these rules may respond either by filing a written appeal with the Director of Public Safety or by paying a fine within 21 calendar days of receipt of the citation at the campus Student Account Services.
 All fines are payable to Portland Community College.
 Fines that are mailed must be received within 21 calendar days of receipt of the citation.

 - Alleged violators may appeal to the Director of Public Safety, or designee, for a brief adjudicative procedure within 21 calendar days of the date of the citation.
 The Director of Public Safety may dismiss, suspend, or impose any lesser fine.

-- No advertising or sponsorship promoting the use of tobacco shall be permitted on Portland Community College property, at Portland Community College sponsored events, or in publications produced by Portland Community College, with the exception of advertising in a newspaper or magazine that is not produced by the Portland Community College and which is lawfully sold, bought or distributed on campus property.
+- No advertising or sponsorship promoting the use of tobacco shall be permitted on Portland Community College property, at Portland Community College-sponsored events, or in publications produced by Portland Community College, except for advertising in a newspaper or magazine that is not produced by the Portland Community College and which is lawfully sold, bought or distributed on campus property.

 - The free distribution (sampling) of tobacco products and associated products is prohibited on Portland Community College property.

 Questions may be directed to the Public Safety office on your campus.